davesrose/Node_mySQL_Bamazon/README.md

 For future review of this project, I'd like the supervisor to also get a detailed view of the selected department's products as well.
 I have been having problems getting a second cli-table to stay inline in the command prompt when it's being pushed from a mysql query.
 I have tried one response using join inner department_name, but it was getting too complicated for the given time.

+Note: after homework deadline, I was able to sleep on the solution for the supervisor CLI.
+I've been able to get the detailed product table to be correctly rendered with the department view.
+This is done by having an initial query with inner join of departments and products table (which is passed as "res").
+The departments query is nested inside (as "response"), and department table is generated inside (as "table").
+It appears new tables can correctly be displayed in the command prompt if they use saved objects instead of new queries.